roshangautam/roshangautam.github.io/app/content/blog/how-to-create-personal-blog-gatsby-github-pages-github-actions/index.md

 #### Project Setup

 Let's create a new Gatsby site using the [blog starter template](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog/).
-You can use any other starter template listed in [Gatsby's website](https://www.gatsbyjs.com/starters)
+You can use any other starter templates listed at [Gatsby's website](https://www.gatsbyjs.com/starters).
+Fire up a terminal of your choice and execute the following command.
+This is where the blog will be created in your machine, so pick a desired location.

 ```sh
 gatsby new my-awesome-blog https://github.com/gatsbyjs/gatsby-starter-blog
 ```

-Now you will open `gatsby-config.js` to update newly created site's basic settings.
+Now you will open `gatsby-config.js` to update basic settings for the newly created blog.
 Locate `siteMedataData` and make the necessary changes by updating site title, author name etc. All the markdown content is located at `app/content/blog` where each article is in its own folder.

 Now let's create a new github repository called `my-awesome-blog`.
 You can either visit [Github](https://github.com) or use [hub](https://hub.github.com/) from your command line to create your new repository.
-Matter of fact this very site is hosted in github pages.
-You can find the repository [here](https://github.com/roshangautam/roshangautam).
 Once you are done creating the repository, fire up your favorite terminal and execute the following commands

 > Important : Replace username with your github username and repository with the name of newly created github repository.